 Franklin Roosevelt, a former President of the United States, was a precocious young man.
 He devoured books whenever he had the opportunity and made it a personal mission to accomplish whatever he could academically.
 In 2nd grade, he recalled reading the dictionary, but couldn’t recall any of the words he learned from that particular book.
-I have a sneaking suspicion that some other readers were just as precocious as Mr. Roosevelt at a young age and took it upon themselves to read the dictionary as well.
+I have a sneaking suspicion that some of our own LL Partners were just as precocious as Mr. Roosevelt at a young age and took it upon themselves to read the dictionary as well.
 So, then, why don’t we remember everything that we read?

 Without context, nothing sticks.